-Developing an app for your enterprise doesn’t have to be rocket science.
-Proper preparation is every bit as critical for you as it is for NASA when it comes to ensuring a successful “liftoff.”
+Developing an app project for your enterprise doesn’t have to be rocket science.
+Proper preparation for a software development launch is every bit as critical for you as it is for NASA when it comes to ensuring a successful liftoff.

-To set yourself up for a smooth software development launch, don’t forget to go through these ten simple steps during your countdown before project launch.
+To set yourself up for a smooth launch, don’t forget to go through these ten simple steps during your countdown before project launch.

 There may be a few more things to think through before firing up your engines, but we think these are the most important.

 Preparing for liftoff in…

 Although you may have a general idea of why you need an software development, you can’t begin a successful project without first stating the specific challenge it will address.

 Be honest with yourself and ask what problem or challenge you hope this software will help you overcome.
 Why do you want to build this solution?
 What’s the pain point that’s triggering the necessity for it?

 Identifying the gaps this solution will solve and challenges you are looking to overcome, will help pinpoint and steer your project to success.

 Begin by examining the resources you already have.
 Whether they’re in use or not, take inventory of the technology—hardware and software, training materials, IT infrastructure, and other resources available to you.

 Can you leverage what you already have?
 If you have existing software, content, or materials, see if there is a way to utilize them and pull what is still relevant.